 More opportunities and freedoms

-If you are seeking pristine waters, gorgeous beaches, and lush rainforests, the Caribbean islands are another option for relocation.
-Enjoy a relaxed style of living while admiring the wonders of nature in some of the best places to live in the world.
+While it may not appeal to those seeking career opportunities for working abroad or big city life, retirees find it easy to enjoy a relaxed style of living and boost their mental well-being while admiring the wonders of nature in some of the best places to live in the world.

 Portugal is rated as one of the best countries to live for expats.
-It scores highly on quality of life surveys, personal safety reports, and friendliness of locals towards expats.
-Its mild climate, beautiful beaches, innovative tech sector, and relaxed pace of life make Portugal one of the best places to live overseas.
+It scores highly on the Quality of Life Index, cost of living, personal safety reports, and friendliness of locals towards expats.
+Its mild climate, beautiful beaches, innovative tech sector, and slower pace of life make Portugal one of the best places to live overseas.